Home/Nutritional Comparison

 Salted Lupini Beans

-Salted lupini beans are a nutritious legume, rich in protein and fiber, often enjoyed as a snack or appetizer.
-They are soaked to reduce bitterness and enhance palatability.
+Salted lupini beans are a nutritious legume, rich in protein and fiber, often consumed as a snack or appetizer.
+They are known for their unique flavor and health benefits, including supporting digestive health and providing essential nutrients.

 High in protein, making them an excellent plant-based protein source for vegetarians and vegans.